 HTTP Server & Client

 No server or web services backend would be complete without an HTTP interface.
-Kinodes must be able to both create and serve HTTP requests.
-This enables Kinode apps to read data from the web (and other Kinodes), and also serve both public and private websites and APIs.
-The HTTP server is how most processes in the Kinode present their interface to the user, through an authenticated web browser.
+Kinode can both create and serve HTTP requests.
+As a result, Kinode apps can read data from the web (and other Kinodes), and also serve both public and private websites and APIs.
+The HTTP server is how most processes in Kinode present their interface to the user, through an authenticated web browser.

 The specification for the server and client APIs are available in the API reference.